 Can we start by talking about your return to New Zealand after the huge success of Pure Heroine?
 It is an unusual move considering how many young creative Kiwis are planning their exit route.

-For me it kind of felt like the only thing, it didn't feel there was anything else I would do.
+For me it kind of felt like the only thing.
+It didn't feel like there was anything else I would do.
 I love New Zealand so much and I really depend on it to feel happy and normal.
-My friends are there, my family's there - my relationship with the place is so deep.
+My friends are there, my family's there — my relationship with the place is so deep.
 Now that's where I live.
 It's very much part of the fabric of the way I am.

 I read you tend to write mostly about experiences in New Zealand.
 Your life is so full, why do these more familiar spaces still inform the bulk of your work?